falconsoft3d/openattendance.com/README.md

 # Branches
 - Main: It is the front web with the api using Next JS
-- Mobile: Here we will have the application made with reactjs

 # Links
 - WEB: https://vercel.com/falconsoft3d/openattendance